numpy/numpy/doc/source/user/basics.rec.rst

 =============

-As an optional convenience numpy provides an ndarray subclass, :class:`numpy.rec.recarray` that allows access to fields of structured arrays by attribute instead of only by index.
+As an optional convenience numpy provides an ndarray subclass, :class:`numpy.recarray` that allows access to fields of structured arrays by attribute instead of only by index.
 Record arrays use a special datatype, :class:`numpy.record`, that allows field access by attribute on the structured scalars obtained from the array.